novasearch/wiki.novasearch.org/wiki/Visual_Aesthetics.md

 then be used as features to identify that image based on color.
 Color moments are scaling and rotation invariant, they are also a good feature to use under changing lighting conditions.
 We use the first two central moments of color distribution.
-They are the Mean and Standard deviation computed as explained in: ["M. Stricker and M. Orengo Similarity of color images."](http://spie.org/Publications/Proceedings/Paper/10.1117/12.205308)
+They are the mean and standard deviation computed as explained in ["M. Stricker and M. Orengo Similarity of color images."](http://spie.org/Publications/Proceedings/Paper/10.1117/12.205308)

 We compute moments for each RGB channel.